clchinkc/zombie/zombie_simulation/population_note.md

 Integrating Features into Model Training
 When preparing the data for model training, integrate these features along with the grid state.
 You may need to adjust the input shape of your ConvLSTM model accordingly to accommodate the additional features.
 Make sure that the model architecture is adjusted to accept the additional feature vectors.
 The key is to ensure that the model can process both the spatial grid state and the additional engineered features effectively.
-Improved Model Architecture: U-net structure (ConvLSTM + Deconvolution), 3D ConvNets or Transformer models
+Improved Model Architecture: U-net structure (ConvLSTM + Deconvolution), 3D ConvNets, Gated Convolutional Networks, or Transformer models

 Ensemble Methods: Combine predictions from multiple models to improve accuracy.